pymc-devs/pymc/docs/source/contributing/developer_guide.md

    TensorFlow has graph utils for that that could potentially help in doing this.
    On the other hand graph management in Tensorflow seemed to more tricky than expected.
    The high level reason is that graph is an add only container.
--  There were few fixed bugs not obvoius in the first place.
+-  There were few fixed bugs not obvious in the first place.
    PyTensor has a tool to manipulate the graph (``pytensor.clone_replace``) and this tool requires extremely careful treatment when doing a lot of graph replacements at different level.
 -  We coined a term ``pytensor.clone_replace`` curse.
    We got extremely dependent on this feature.